 What songs were played on Big Little Lies?
-Season 2 soundtrack revealed
+Season 2, episode 3 soundtrack revealed

 There are many many many things that can be said about how perfect Big Little Lies actually is.
 The writing.
 The cast.
 The performances.
 Nicole Kidman's wig.
 Reese Witherspoon's delivery.
 The way Laura Dern screams with her hands.
 Shailene Woodley and Zoe Kravitz in general.
 But the most perfect thing about this show?
 The soundtrack.

 Season 2 of the HBO series - which includes Meryl Streep as a cast member - aired on Sunday June 7 and already, fans are scrambling to find out what music was played in the first episode.

 Madeline Mackenzie's daughter Chloe, the second-grader with a better taste in music than you will ever have, is back at it again, queuing up tracks that perfectly match the mood of the wistful vibe of the series.